DolbyLaboratories/dolby_vision_professional_decoder_plugin/hevc_ffmpeg_plugin/ffmpeg_readme.txt

 Prerequisites
 Before you begin building the sample FFmpeg decoder, download the FFmpeg source files and build the binaries.
+CMake version 3.x is required for the following building steps.

 Procedure
 	1. inside the 'dolbyvision_professional_decoder\hevc_ffmpeg_plugin' folder create a new directory .\ffmpeg